-You’ve probably heard of 4k (also known as Ultra HD or UHD) that provides a much higher video resolution than Full HD with an increase of 4-times the resolution from 1080×1920 (2.1 megapixels) to 3840×2160 (8.3 megapixels).
+You’ve probably heard of 4k (also known as Ultra HD or UHD) which provides a much higher video resolution than Full HD with an increase of 4-times the resolution from 1080×1920 (2.1 megapixels) to 3840×2160 (8.3 megapixels).
 But what about HDR?
-HDR (High Dynamic Range) is a video specification that adds more color depth and range of brightness to imagery.
+HDR (High Dynamic Range) is a video specification that adds more color depth, luminance, and brightness to imagery.
 That means deeper colors, more colors, more contrast, and more details in the light and shadow areas that were not evident before.
 Many video professionals and say HDR is a more significant improvement than 4k (2160p) over HD (1080p).

-There’s also HLG (Hybrid Log Gamma), the newest of the HDR specifications to be supported by TV manufacturers like Sony and LG and streaming video services such as YouTube.
-But for now, you’ll see more HDR10/HDR10+ and Dolby Vision in HDR movies and TV shows.
+There’s also HLG (Hybrid Log Gamma), the newest of the HDR specifications to be supported by TV manufacturers like Sony and LG and streaming video services such as YouTube and live 4k broadcasts from networks like FOX.
+HLG was developed by BBC and Japan’s NHK, and is typically used for live television broadcasts like soccer and football games.

 So how do you know if the TV supports HDR?
-TV boxes won’t usually show Dolby Vision or HDR10 logos where you might find Dolby Atmos and HDMI.
-That’s because neither has become the standard.
+TV packaging may show a Dolby Vision or HLG logo where you might find Dolby Atmos and HDMI.
+But you won’t see an HDR10 logo.
 Instead, you might see “HDR” or “Premium UHD” somewhere on the box.
 Other 4k TVs that support HDR are sold by LG, Panasonic, Sony, Vizio, and others.
 Be sure to check the specifications of a TV and make sure it says HDR.

 HDMI 2.0 Port

-What’s really important to know about HDR is that it requires an HDMI 2.0 port and cable (with the HDMI 2.0a update that’s now moving to HDMI 2.0b).
+What’s really important to know about HDR is that it requires an HDMI 2.0 port and HDMI 2.0a cable to get higher frame rates and 4k/Dolby Vision HDR support (HDMI 2.1 is now suggested for higher frames rates and next-gen 8k applications).
 The specification includes a special layer for the metadata that expands the image to display a wider range of color.
+Search for HDMI 2.1 cables on Amazon.

 Find HDR Content

 You can find HDR movies and TV shows from a variety of sources.
 The most obvious is on Ultra HD Blu-ray Discs.
-Most UHD BDs are encoded with HDR now, either in Dolby Vision or HDR10/HDR10+.
+Most 4k Blu-rays are encoded with HDR now, either in Dolby Vision, HDR10/HDR10+, or all three.
 The same is true with digital movies and TV shows.
-Amazon Video, Apple 4k TV, Vudu, and other providers all have many of their 4k titles with HDR.
+Amazon Video, Apple 4k TV, Disney+, HBO Max, Paramount+, Peacock, Vudu, and other content providers/studios all have 4k titles with HDR.
 Some providers offer HDR in both specs.
 So, you can be watching a title on your Samsung TV in HDR10 then watch it with Dolby Vision on an iPhone.

 4k channels from DirecTV and Dish also display some on-demand content and live programming with HDR.
-For example, FOX’s recent coverage of the FIFA World Cup included 4k with HDR.
+For example, FOX’s coverage of the FIFA World Cup included 4k with HDR via HLG.
 Don’t worry, if your TV doesn’t support HDR it simply won’t display the source in HDR.
 It doesn’t mean you shouldn’t be playing the disc or digital movie.

 Just about every 4k HDR TV will let you turn on/off HDR.
 HDR isn’t for everyone, and many people actually prefer just getting the improved 4k resolution over fiddling with color depth.
 Many don’t like the hyperreal effects HDR can cause, and to be honest some content just looks better with HDR off.
 But for the most part, HDR from Ultra HD Blu-ray Discs and network 4k channels are usually an improvement in color and details in light and shadow areas.